bisonliao/caffe-ssd-windows/README.md

 2. caffe.bin and projects in tools dir
 3. ssd_detect and projects in examples dir

-But I failed to compile pycaffe project.
-So I can not use python in this caffe-ssd-widows.

 I completed the whole ssd train-val-test  routine with this caffe-ssd-windows.

 Detail information can be got from :